Social Proof: Building Trust for Improved Conversions

 To make such requests convenient for a customer, companies can use SMS, WhatsApp or Viber, which offer a quick and easy way to take action.
 SMS messages will appear on a lock or home screen as standard, helping to catch a person’s attention.
 The text message can include a simple rating scale asking a recipient to type in a number denoting their likeliness to recommend a company’s service.

 With over-the-Top (OTT) messaging apps, such as WhatsApp or Viber, brands can make this experience even more engaging.
-They can include visual content, polls, and call-to-action buttons (CTA) to drive interaction.
+They can include visual content, and call-to-action buttons (CTA) to drive interaction.

 Push notifications are another effective channel to use for this purpose as they can quickly grab consumers’ attention and drive actions intuitively.